humatic-ai/eldes-monitor/README.md

 # Start production server (port 3600)
 npm start

-# Or use the PM2 manager script (recommended for production)
+# Or use the management script (recommended for production)
-./pm2-manager.sh start    # Start with PM2
+./scripts/manage.sh start    # Start with PM2
 # Or run directly without PM2 (for testing):
-./pm2-manager.sh run
+./scripts/manage.sh run
 ```

 ### Production Management with PM2